Assisted Dying Service complaints processes

-How to make a complaint about the Assisted Dying Service.
+How to provide feedback or make a complaint about the Assisted Dying Service.

-You can make a complaint about your or someone else’s experience when using the assisted dying service.
+You can provide feedback or make a complaint about your, or someone else’s experience when using the assisted dying service.

 If you feel comfortable to do so, you are encouraged to first raise your concerns directly with the medical or nurse practitioner providing assisted dying services.
 It is best if you can do this as soon as possible after you become unhappy with your, or someone else’s, care.